czottmann/obsidian-actions-uri/docs/routes/monthly-note.md

 &nbsp;

-## `/daily-note/create`
+## `/monthly-note/create`
-Creates a new daily note.
-If a current daily note is already present, an error will be returned.
+Creates a new monthly note.
+If a current monthly note is already present, an error will be returned.

-<span class="tag tag-version">v0.18+</span> If you want to skip the error response in favor of getting the current note as-is, pass in `if-exists=skip`.
+If you want to skip the error response in favor of getting the current note as-is, pass in `if-exists=skip`.
 If you want to overwrite an existing note, pass in `if-exists=overwrite`.

-<span class="tag tag-version">v1.2.0</span> The `apply` parameter allows you to specify what to add to the note after creation.
+The `apply` parameter allows you to specify what to add to the note after creation.
 Available options are `content` (implied default) for adding a string, `templates` (for using the Template core plugin), `templater` (for using the Templater community plugin).
 Depending on the `apply` parameter's value, the following additional parameters are allowed:

 - `apply=content` or no `apply` parameter: `content` parameter, the initial body of the note
 - `apply=templater`: `template-file` parameter, path of the template file to apply